MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/deployment-guide.md

 # Deploy MyAnalytics in your organization

 MyAnalytics is an easy-to-deploy, out-of-the-box solution that helps users improve their productivity habits.
-It is available widely &mdash; to M365 users with any [Service plan](../overview/plans-environments.md).
+It is available widely &mdash; to M365 users with [these Service plans](../overview/plans-environments.md).
 It is easy to deploy – after licenses are assigned, the MyAnalytics product is turned on by default, although you can customize your deployment by [following the steps in this guide](#roll-out-myanalytics).
 But before you deploy it, take a look at [What is MyAnalytics?](#what-is-myanalytics) for a brief description of benefits of using MyAnalytics in your organization.

 ## What is MyAnalytics?
 To quickly learn about MyAnalytics, watch [this video](https://www.youtube.com/watch?v=J9sokkEjGaE&feature=youtu.be):